Attempting to Organize a Syrian Feminist Movement: War, Exile, and Intergenerational Tensions

 As for the absence of organized communication and interaction within the movement at the level of institutions, initiatives, and even individuals, it is due to the predominant hierarchical structure of public work and the hindrances to achieving a sustainable organizational structure, in addition to the restrictive geographic distance and the dependence on online communication, which is often exhausting.
 All of these aspects result in doubts of the internal movement, which does not receive sufficient support from the external movement, and which does not believe that it is fulfilling its obligation – that is, to convey the voices of the internal movement.
 In addition to its lack of organization, what is tiring about this form of communication is its shortsightedness, as it is limited to executing only one common project.

 It is not possible to speak of any civic engagement from exile or in the context of an armed struggle without considering the form and conditions of its financial support.
-Oula Ramadan thinks that international funding has one positive characteristic, namely the “creation of quasi-spaces for communication and networking.”
-They are virtually “quasi” spaces because in reality they are created for a predetermined purpose by the organizers of these activities.
+Experts and activists alike are aware of the ambivalence of international funding, with opinions ranging from viewing it as coopting, to viewing it as a catalyst for new collaborative or mediating opportunities.
+Still, and more often than not, international funds come with predetermined purposes, set by the donors themselves.
 Often, participants find themselves entangled in agendas that have high expectations, for instance, expecting them to participate by bringing forth their experiences as witnesses and narrators, and not as experts in their respective fields.

 International feminist NGOs somewhat relieve us from these demands.
 They provide us with a margin of freedom through the funds that we receive and with an opportunity to support local efforts in empowering feminist institutions and linking them with transnational experiences.
 However, many international institutions that are interested in supporting women contribute to stereotyping them in specific fields of work and overwhelming them with administrative duties.